ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 The Hierarchy shows all the objects that are currently in the project.
 These objects can be reordered by dragging and dropping.
 Dragging an object on top of another will make it a **child** of that object.

-**Child objects** are positioned relative to location in the scene of the **parent object** that they are nested under, and can access their parent object's properties in scripts.
+**Child objects** are positioned relative to the location in the scene of the **parent object** that they are nested under and can access their parent object's properties in scripts.

 ## Content